isha-04/isha-04/README.md

 * 👨‍💻 Currently pursuing *Master's in Data Science* from **Northeastern University, Boston**.
 * 🔭 Worked as *Associate Engineer - Technology* with **Virtusa Consulting Services, Pvt.
 Ltd.** in India for a year.
 * 👯 Looking to collaborate on projects in *Natural Language Processing*, *Computer Vision* and *AWS Cloud*.
-* 🌱 Learning more about *AWS Cloud* and its applications for Machine Learning
+* 🌱 Learning more about *Deep Learning* and *AWS Cloud* and its applications for Machine Learning
 * 👨‍🎓 Always open to learning new things and extremely passionate and detail-oriented about everything I do.

 ***